 Congregations of the Church of Scotland should direct their enquiries via the Committee on Church Art & Architecture [CARTA] at 121 George Street, Edinburgh, who will contact one of us.
 In the first instance '121' will pay the expenses.
 Members of any other denomination or of a secular body are asked to contact one of the advisers detailed on the Organ Advice page of this site.

 The latest version of our bookletChurch Organs can be viewed by clicking this button.
 A printed copy of the book is available on our Publications/Books page.

 Scottish Churches Organist Training Scheme

-SCOTS was born in 1997 when discussions were held in Dunblane between the SFO and the Scottish Churches.
+SCOTS was born in 1997 when discussions were held between the SFO and the several Scottish Churches.
 Looking to the model of organist training then operated by the Royal School of Church Music it was agreed that a scheme along similar lines would be developed for Scotland.
 The resulting SCOTS Syllabus is thoroughly ecumenical in content and looks to train candidates in a comprehensive way looking at the various practical elements of the organists' craft.
-As organists (we call them candidates) tackle more complex music, they work through the three Stages as appropriate, receiving certificates on completion of each Stage.
+Candidates tackle all aspects of church music working through the three Stages and receiving certificates on completion of each Stage.
 A key component of SCOTS is a local expert organist appointed by the SCOTS administrator to mentor the candidate - not lessons as such, more a helping hand.